 Try this recipe for an easy balanced meal

-Now I do my own cooking.
-To be accurate, I usually do the washing up as my partner loves to cook.
-While we like trying new and more involved recipes when there’s time, most days we choose a recipe we can prepare quickly.
+While we like trying new and more involved recipes when there’s time, we often choose a recipe that can be prepared quickly (and doubled!)
 But the focus is always eating something from every food group and using the most natural ingredients possible.

 Less sexy cooking helps you reach a healthy weight